 Though he’d just moved to an unfamiliar town, Rawly wasn’t on the lookout for a playmate.
-Having found seeking friendships hurtful, the heavyset eighth-grader didn’t complain when he discovered the small ranches throughout his new neighborhood were occupied by sluggish retirees.
+Having found seeking friendships hurtful, the heavyset eighth-grader didn’t complain when he discovered the small ranches throughout his new neighborhood were occupied by senior citizens.

 Given the chore of getting the daily mail, Rawly exited his front door.
-As the youngster crossed his lawn, an elder fellow, who lived in the home across the street, sprung from his porch rocker, then also headed for the day’s delivery.
-Positioned side by side on the edge of the elder’s yard, the mailboxes brought the two together.
+As he crossed his lawn, an elder fellow, who lived in the home across the street, sprung from his porch rocker, then also headed for the day’s delivery.
+Positioned side by side on the edge of the neighbor’s yard, the mailboxes brought Rawly and the elder together.

 “Hello, I’m Usto,” called out the hunched, hobbling old man without removing the cigarette jiggling in his mouth.